ReFreezed/LuaWebGen/Reference.md

 #### page.layout
 What layout template the page should use.
-The default is `"page"` (which corresponds to the file `layouts/page.html`).
+The default is the value of `site.defaultLayout`.

 #### page.permalink
-The URL to the current page.
+The permanent URL to the current page.

 #### page.publishDate
 What date the page is published (in *local* time).